UTSAVMONDAL31/Brain_Tumor_Detector/README.md

 # Brain_Tumor_Detector
-A Brain Tumor Detection CNN Model analyzes medical images like MRI or CT scans to identify brain tumors.
+A Brain Tumor Detection CNN Model Which analyzes medical images like MRI or CT scans to identify brain tumors.